 Ate Up With Motor and our web host use a variety of security measures to help protect this website and its data.
-These measures may include monitoring the site’s operation for unusual or suspicious actions and periodically scanning the site’s various files and components for unauthorized changes or potentially malicious code.
+These measures may include (without limitation) monitoring the site’s operation for unusual or suspicious actions, automatically blocking suspicious actions or queries, and periodically scanning the site’s various files and components for unauthorized changes or potentially malicious code.
 If these security measures detect a possible intrusion attempt or the presence of suspected malware, the security system typically records the type of suspicious action and any associated IP address and user agent information.
 This information may be sent via email to the administrator in the form of an alert.

 For example, if an unauthorized visitor attempts to access an administrator-only area of the website, we may receive an automated email alert warning us of the attempted access.
-That alert would typically include the unauthorized visitor’s IP address and possibly their user agent information (which typically includes, among other things, the browser and operating system type/version and sometimes browser settings such as preferred language), allowing us to investigate and take appropriate action to prevent electronic attacks or intrusions.
+That alert would typically include the unauthorized visitor’s IP address and possibly their user agent information (which typically includes, among other things, the browser and operating system type/version — which frequently reveals what kind of computer or device the visitor was using — and sometimes browser settings such as preferred language), allowing us to investigate and take appropriate action to prevent electronic attacks or intrusions.

 As with the server and error logs, we may use this information to troubleshoot technical problems (such as a broken link accidentally sending legitimate users to non-public pages); to prevent and/or resist electronic attacks or intrusion attempts (such as by blocking the IP address associated with the specific action); to recover from an actual attack or intrusion; and to ensure that legitimate users are not inadvertently blocked or locked out.
 We do not release such data except as described in “Disclosure of Personally Identifying Information” below.

-Additionally, email messages sent to or from any of our ateupwithmotor.com email addresses, including administrator notifications for new comments or contact forms, may be scanned for malware, spam, or other potential security issues by our web host and/or mobile carrier (currently T-Mobile — here is their privacy statement).
-For example, their email servers may filter or flag incoming email messages that contain malicious code or that were sent from email addresses or domains associated with spam or malware.
+Additionally, email messages sent to or from any of our ateupwithmotor.com email addresses may be automatically scanned for malware, spam, or other potential security issues by us, our web host, and/or our mobile carrier — currently T-Mobile® (T-Mobile USA, Inc.; here is their privacy statement).
+For example, incoming email messages may be filtered or flagged if they appear to be spam, contain potentially malicious code, or were sent from email addresses or domains associated with spam or malware.

 Reports and Aggregated Statistics